-Our ability to generate revenues and achieve profitability depends on our ability, alone or with strategic collaboration partners, to successfully complete the development of, and obtain the regulatory, pricing and reimbursement approvals necessary to commercialize beti-cel, eli-cel, or lovo-cel.
+Our ability to generate revenues and achieve profitability depends on our ability, alone or with strategic collaboration partners, to successfully complete the development of, and obtain the regulatory, pricing and reimbursement approvals necessary to commercialize ZYNTEGLO, SKYSONA, or lovo-cel.
 Our ability to generate revenues from product sales depends heavily on our success in:

-- completing research and preclinical and clinical development of our product candidates; - · seeking and obtaining regulatory and marketing approvals for product candidates for which we complete clinical studies;

-- · developing a sustainable, commercial-scale, reproducible, and transferable manufacturing process for our vectors and drug products; - establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate (in amount and quality) products and services to support clinical development for our product candidates and commercial demand for any approved product; - launching and commercializing any approved product, either by collaborating with a partner or, if launched independently, by establishing a field-based team, marketing and distribution infrastructure; - · obtaining sufficient pricing and reimbursement for any approved product from private and governmental payers; - obtaining market acceptance and adoption of any approved product and gene therapy as a viable treatment option; - addressing any competing technological and market developments; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter; and - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how.
+- completing research and preclinical and clinical development of our product candidates; - seeking and obtaining regulatory and marketing approvals for product candidates for which we complete clinical studies; - · developing a sustainable, commercial-scale, reproducible, and transferable manufacturing process for our vectors and drug products; - establishing and maintaining supply and manufacturing relationships with third parties that can provide adequate (in amount and quality) products and services to support clinical development for our product candidates and commercial demand for our approved products; - launching and commercializing any approved product, either by collaborating with a partner or, if launched independently, by sustaining a field-based team, marketing and distribution infrastructure; - · obtaining sufficient pricing and reimbursement for our approved products from private and governmental payers; - obtaining market acceptance and adoption of our approved products and gene therapy as a viable treatment option; - · addressing any competing technological and market developments; - · negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter; and - maintaining, protecting and expanding our portfolio of intellectual property rights, including patents, trade secrets and know-how.